fluent/fluent-bit/dockerfiles/README.md

 The stable AMD64 images are based on [Distroless](https://github.com/GoogleContainerTools/distroless) focusing on security containing just the Fluent Bit binary, minimal system libraries and basic configuration.

-Optionally, we provide debug images which contain Busybox that can be used to troubleshoot or testing purposes.
+Optionally, we provide debug images which contain shells and tooling that can be used to troubleshoot or for testing purposes.

-There are also images for ARM32 and ARM64 architectures but no debug version.
+There are also images for ARM32 and ARM64 architectures but no debug versions of these.

 For a detailed list of installation, usage and versions available, please refer to the the official documentation: https://docs.fluentbit.io/manual/installation/docker